stymwg/Project1/README.md

 The quality of our genome assemblies can be assessed by QUAST - scripts used to produce quality control outputs for unpolished and polished short-read assemblies can be found under notation QC_SR_SX.sh and polishedQC_SR_SX.sh respectively.
 QC reports for our unpolished and polished short-read assemblies can also be located under notation QC_LR.txt and polishedQC_LR.txt respectively.

-Scripts used to produce quality control outputs for unpolished and polished pass-only long-read assemblies can be located under notation QC_LR_SX.sh and medakaQC_LR_SX.sh respectively.
-QC reports for our unpolished and polished pass-only long-read assemblies can be located under notation QC_LR_SX.fasta and polishedQC_LR_SX.fasta respectively.
+Scripts used to produce quality control outputs for unpolished and polished pass-only long-read assemblies can be located under notation QC_LR_passonly.sh and polishedQC_LR_passonly.sh respectively.
+QC reports for our unpolished and polished pass-only long-read assemblies can be located under notation QC_LR_passonly.txt and polishedQC_LR_passonly.txt respectively.

-Scripts used to produce quality control outputs for unpolished and polished pass/fail long-read asssemblies can be located under notation passfailQC_LR_SX.sh and medakapassfailQC_LR_SX.sh respectively.
+Scripts used to produce quality control outputs for unpolished pass/fail long-read asssemblies can be located under notation QC_LR_passfail.sh.
-QC reports for our unpolished and polished pass/fail long-read assemblies can also be located under notation passfailQC_LR_SX.fasta and passfailQC_LR_SX.fasta respectively.
+QC reports for our unpolished pass/fail long-read assemblies can also be located under notation QC_LR_passfail.txt.

 Scripts used to produce quality control outputs for unpolished and polished hybrid assemblies can be located under notation QChybrid_SX.sh and polishedQChybrid_SX.sh respectively.